Energy Market Analyst

 Side Event: How to align EU policy with the goals of the Paris Agreement?

-Thursday 17th November, organized by Enerdata/IETA/I4CE (in English)
+Thursday 17th November, organised by Enerdata/IETA/I4CE (in English)

 The International Emissions Trading Association (IETA), the Institute for Climate Economics (I4CE) and Enerdata will gather experts from the EU institutions, major European industrial companies, research institutes and think tanks to discuss at COP22 how we can together align current EU climate policies with the outcomes and goals of the Paris Agreement.